 JumpListItems_Maximum and then double-click the value to open its properties window.

-In the value’s properties window, enter the number of recent items you want your jumplists to show in the “Value data” box.
+In the value’s properties window, select “Decimal” under Base and then enter the number of recent items you want your jumplists to show in the “Value data” box.
 We’ve found that 15-20 is a pretty good number that still lets the whole jump list show on most displays.
 You can go higher if you want; you just might end up needing to scroll your jump lists a bit.
 When you’re done, click OK.

 You can now exit Registry Editor.
 You don’t need to restart Windows or anything.
 The change takes place immediately, so just open a jump list to make sure it worked.
 In our example, we boosted the number to 20 and you can see that many more entries are now shown.